 Hotel “Status”.
 It is a new hotel located at the Kiev highway.
 Comfortable rooms with all the amenities, Wi-Fi.
 There is a restaurant (European cuisine).

 Mini Hotel “Safari-Club”.
-This hotel can be found near the center of the city and the park named after Gorky.
+This hotel can be found near the center of the city and Gorky park.

 Hotel “Vinnitsa”.
-The hotel is located in the center of Vinnitsa, in a four-storey renovated building.
-Nearby, there is an embankment of the river Southern Bug, architectural monuments, museum, Independence Square.
+It is located in the center of Vinnitsa, in a four-storey renovated building.
+Nearby, there is an embankment of the Southern Bug River, architectural monuments, museums, Independence Square.

 Comfortable rooms of different categories with a fridge, mini-bar, satellite TV, phone, Wi-Fi, air conditioning.
 There are rooms for people with limited mobility, equipped with railings around the perimeter of the room.

 16 comfortable rooms of different categories with individual design, Wi-Fi.
-Fridge and air conditioner in the deluxe rooms.
+The deluxe rooms have a fridge and an air conditioner.
 The hotel has a large Finnish sauna, steam room with an interior of wood and stone, 2 pools and a beauty salon.

 There is a restaurant “Ideal” with a terrace (home Ukrainian cuisine).
 Nekrasova Street, 73.
 Phones: +38 0432 263 818, +38 097 531 93 19 (cell).

 Hotel “Podillya”.
-This hotel is located in a park in the center of Vinnitsa.
+This hotel can be found in the park in Vinnitsa center.
 The hotel complex consists of a six-storey main building and a two-storey building with a restaurant, banquet rooms, three meeting rooms for 250, 48 and 30 people and a business center with 15 seats.